Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Conclusion

 \section{Conclusion}

 In this paper, we presented a constrained attack-resilient estimation algorithm (\texttt{CARE}) of linear stochastic cyber-physical systems.
-The proposed algorithm utilizes physical constraints and operational limitations via projection to improve estimation accuracy and detection performance.
+The proposed algorithm produces minimum-variance unbiased estimates and utilizes physical constraints and operational limitations to improve estimation accuracy and detection performance via projection.
 In particular, \texttt{CARE} first provides minimum-variance unbiased estimates, and then these estimates are projected onto the constrained space.
-We formally proved that estimation errors and their covariances from \texttt{CARE} are less than those from unconstrained algorithms, and showed that \texttt{CARE} has improved false negative rate in attack detection.
+We formally proved that estimation errors and their covariances from \texttt{CARE} are less than those from unconstrained algorithms and showed that \texttt{CARE} had improved false negative rate in attack detection.
 Moreover, we proved that the estimation errors of the proposed estimation algorithm are practically exponentially stable.
 A simulation of attacks on a vehicle demonstrates the effectiveness of the proposed algorithm and reveals better attack-resilient properties compared to an existing algorithm.